vchongmorrison/vchongmorrison.github.io/_protocols/dissociation-zebrafish-FACS.md

     | Hank's (filtered)| 500 µl | - |
     ||||

-4. Prepare Dissociation STOP solution in one Falcon tube .
+4. Prepare Dissociation STOP solution in one Falcon tube.
 Then, split it up so that there is 4 ml in a Falcon tube per sample.

     **Dissociation STOP solution**